-- Performance against the 12 week 95% National target/standard for New Outpatients has increased from 34.4% at August 2024 to 35.0% at September 2024.
-This follows a gradual decreasing trend from 35.5% at March 2024 to 33.5% at July 2024.
-The Delivery Plan trajectory of 35% has been met. - The Delivery Plan trajectory for the number of patients waiting for a New Outpatient appointment is predicted to increase throughout 2024/25.
-While there has been some fluctuation, the overall total number of patients waiting continues to increase, reaching a high of 56,683 at September 2024.
-This is however below the expected increase and is less than the Delivery Plan trajectory of 57,194.
+- Performance against the 12 week 95% National target/standard for New Outpatients reduced from 35.8% at October 2024, to 35.1% at November 2024, the first reduction since June 2024.
+The agreed Delivery Plan trajectory of 35% has been met. - The Delivery Plan trajectory for the number of patients waiting for a New Outpatient appointment has been predicted to increase throughout 2024/25.
+However due to increased activity, the overall total number of patients waiting continues to show improvement, from a high of 56,683 at September 2024 to 55,602 at November 2024.
+There are fewer patients waiting than the agreed Delivery Plan trajectory of 59,318.